World's first dual titanium anchoring system

 The solution was a dual titanium system, a world-first in anchor deployment technology and bow profile as well.

-The testing was based on the existing Bowmaster Subplough system.
+The testing was based on the existing Bowmaster Subplough Anchor System.
 This system had been in market for five years and in that time, a lot had been learned.
-Bowmaster leaned on this experience and designed an entire system from titanium – a material used in space-age technology.
+Bowmaster leaned on this experience and designed this entire system from titanium – a material used in space-age technology.